A01746459/APPQUIZ/README.md

 As a group, we consider that we did a great work as a team.

 References
 - programadorY.
 (2021, March 30).
 Aprende a crear una App de Quiz con Django.
 Introducción [Video file].
 Retrieved from https://www.youtube.com/watch?v=3OJxDX14A3A&list=PLZyaZrHcg9P7RWc5IotQNwQfVZVAnpySe
+- freeCodeCamp.org.
+(2023, March 22).
+Django Project – Code a CRM App Tutorial [video file].
+Retrieved from https://www.youtube.com/watch?v=t10QcFx7d5k